lass-lab/DeepVM/README.md

 ## What is DeepVM?
 DeepVM is a novel solution for achieving efficient and cost-effective use of resources in distributed deep learning.
 It operates through a four-stage process:
-1. User Pricing Input: Collecting the user's maximum price per hour willingness.
+1. **User Pricing Input**: Collecting the user's maximum price per hour willingness.
-2. Instance-level Analysis: Analyzing all available instances using the 'FLOPP' (Floating-point Operations Per Price) metric to measure each instance’s performance relative to its cost.
+2. **Instance-level Analysis**: Analyzing all available instances using the 'FLOPP' (Floating-point Operations Per Price) metric to measure each instance’s performance relative to its cost.
-3. Architecture-level Analysis: Exploring the most cost-effective instance combinations within predefined architectures using linear programming, considering each architecture’s constraints and potential overheads in parallel processing.
+3. **Architecture-level Analysis**: Exploring the most cost-effective instance combinations within predefined architectures using linear programming, considering each architecture’s constraints and potential overheads in parallel processing.
-4. Final Decision: Identifying the best combinations for all architectures and proposing the most cost-effective cluster configuration under given conditions​​.
+4. **Final Decision**: Identifying the best combinations for all architectures and proposing the most cost-effective cluster configuration under given conditions​​.

 ## Components
 ### DeepVM